-SEP 2019Old Punt Road, North Batemans Bay temporary changes
+JAN 2020Old Punt Road, North Batemans temporary pedestrian changes

-Temporary changes to pedestrian access will start from Monday 9 September in North Batemans Bay to allow for continued work on the new bridge across the Clyde River.More information
+There are temporary changes to pedestrian access in North Batemans Bay to allow for continued work on the new bridge across the Clyde River.More information

 For pedestrians travelling from Wray Street to Korners Park or the town centre, the temporary route will travel along the eastern side of Old Punt Road and the southern side of Kings Highway.

-Pedestrians and cyclists then cross the Princes Highway near the intersection of the Kings and Princes highways and connect to the existing pathway on the eastern side of the Princes Highway.
+Pedestrians then cross the Princes Highway near the intersection of the Kings and Princes highways and connect to the existing pathway on the eastern side of the Princes Highway.

 The detour may add up to seven minutes to a pedestrian’s journey and up to two minutes to a cyclist's journey.

-The impacted section of the Old Punt Road pedestrian footpath will be temporarily reopened during the October Long Weekend from Saturday 5 to Monday 7 October.
+The impacted section of the Old Punt Road pedestrian footpath will be reopened for the Australia Day weekend between Saturday 25 and Monday 27 January 2020.

-View or download the September 2019 – letter to residents (PDF, 482Kb) for more information.
+View or download the January to March 2020 letter to residents for more information.

 For the safety of workers and motorists, some traffic changes will be required.
 For the latest traffic updates call 132 701, visit livetraffic.com or download the Live Traffic NSW App.